kirito-k/Github-Search-Engine/README.md

 Created a Github user finder application that takes a text input and immediately renders the user's data and top 5 repositories.

-This project is made purely in JavaScript and showcases advanced ES6+ features like arrow functions, Fetch API, Promises, Async-await, Classes, etc.
+This project is made purely in JavaScript and showcases advanced ES6+ features like arrow functions, Fetch API, Promises, Async-await, Classes, etc

 Live version of app: https://github-search-engine-kiritok.herokuapp.com/